anupam1897/fuel_server/README.md

 # Fuel Flask Server

-##Overview
+## Overview

 This Flask server serves as the backend infrastructure for the "Fuel" Flutter app, providing a reliable and efficient platform for managing fuel-related data.
 The server is designed to seamlessly handle data retrieval ensuring a smooth experience for users of the "Fuel" app.
-Get to flutter fuel app at https://github.com/anupam1897/fuel
+Get the Fuel app at https://github.com/anupam1897/fuel

 ## Live Server